You know, we have to do what's good for our party.

 Maybe under Georgia law, the state attorney general will look at it.

-But either way, if this case goes forward, and for some reason the judge doesn't let this doesn't kick her off the case, and the office stays on it, and there's a conviction.
+But either way, if this case goes forward, and for some reason the judge doesn't let this doesn't kick her off the case and the office stays on it and there's a conviction, this is an appeal lawyer's dream because she has created so many appellate issues that all these convictions, if they even happen, will be called into question.

-Well, I mean, like a lot of these cases, they they now seem to be hitting one road bump after another.
+Well, I mean, like a lot of these cases, they now seem to be hitting one road bump after another.

-Uh Greg Jarrett, as you look at the timeline, uh, you know, we're now headed to February, and these cases that were supposed to start in March, I don't see any way they're going to start in March.
+Greg Jarrett, as you look at the timeline, you know, we're now headed to February, and these cases that were supposed to start in March, I don't see any way they're going to start in March.

-Their goal is to gain at least one trial, One conviction with the hope that it will so damage Donald Trump that it'll help Joe Biden.
+Their goal is to gain at least one trial, one conviction, with the hope that it will so damage Donald Trump that it'll help Joe Biden.

 He was unanimously reversed by the U.S. Supreme Court.